Sterling gains 1% vs euro on Brexit, vaccine hopes

 The proposed laws would have allowed Johnson to breach Britain’s EU exit treaty - a plan that has been criticised by Biden.

-Three-month implied volatility gauges in sterling have picked up a bit, but the levels are still around where they were in September.
+Three-month implied volatility gauges in sterling have picked up a bit, but the levels remained around where they were in September.
 That suggests investors are less worried about unexpected moves in the currency as Britain leaves the EU.

 Our Standards: The Thomson Reuters Trust Principles.